- Rail Trail

 5 km

-6 reviews of “Ringwood Belgrave Railway Trail”
+9 reviews of “Heathmont to Belgrave Trail”

 I would not even call this a rail trail.
 It’s a collection of shared pathways that do not connect, being passed off as a rail trail.
 Signage is poor and there are too many intersections/roads/carparks to navigate to make this enjoyable.
 I won’t be riding it again.
 Make sure you have looked on the rail trail map beforehand or use a navigation device with a map, so you know exactly where to go.

-Indeed, this is a 'rail-beside-trail' situation as the railway remains in daily operation.
+Indeed, this is a rail-side trail, as the railway remains in daily operation.
 However the continuity of this trail from Ringwood is generally very good, except for one disappointing supermarket carpark in Boronia, a difficult connection at Upper Ferntree Gully, and a couple of road crossings at Upwey and Tecoma.
 As with all bike paths in Melbourne, signage is generally very poor.
 Be sure to let the local councils (trail managers) know of these failings.

 11/27.
 Number 11 railtrail completed on my quest to ride everyone in Victoria this year.
 A short one and all downhill from Blegrave to Upper Fern Tree Gully, and then onto Bayswater.
 The section to UFTG is a little hard to follow at times when it suddenly vears off to run alongside Burwood Hwy, and there should be more signage in better places along here.
 But after negotiating the station car park at UFTG, it is easy to follow.
 I have ridden this section dozens of times, and it has much improved since the rail crossing works at Bayswater delivered an upgrade to the rail trail as well.